Emerald Tree Boa (Corallus caninus)

 Amazon Basin region of Colombia, Ecuador, Peru, Brazil, and from Venezuela to Surinam and the Guianas.

-Small mammals, some smaller bird species, lizards and frogs.
-The Emerald Tree Boa does have a slow metabolism and may sometimes go months without eating.
+Carnivores –small mammals, some smaller bird species, lizards and frogs.
+The Emerald Tree Boa has a slow metabolism and may sometimes go months without eating.

 Up to 25 years in captivity.